pfroysdon/projects/navigation/crt_nav/readme.md

 </p>

-# Basic Operation
-## Operation
-    Use of the toolbox is quite simple, with default values which work for most cases.

-## Main Run File
-    The main run file is located in the root directory, labeled "MAIN_CRT_Nav.m", and requires input from the user to select the mode(s) of operation, as well as what items to save upon completion (data, figures, animation, etc.).

-## Example
-    To run the CRT Nav Estimation with synthetic data, you can "enable" the signal gen by setting "settings.genData = 1;" and "settings. runEst = 1;" located near the top of the "MAIN.m" file.
-This will run the signal gen first, followed by the Encoder-GPS EKF, plotting the results for both.

-## Signal Gen Comments
-    If you do not enable the signal gen, the software will assume that you wish to use the previously generated file "signals_data.mat" (located in the "[root]/data/" directory), which it will load before running the state estimator.

-    If you wish to change the parameters of the sensors (or enable/disable sensors) you will need to open the signal gen configuration file located in the "[root]" directory called "CONFIG_SignalGen.m".
-The code in this file is well commented, and everything should be self-explanatory.

-## State Estimator Comments
-    If you wish to use a different state estimator, you will need to un-comment the desired function located in the "State Estimation" section of the "MAIN.m" file.

-    If you wish to run a state-estimator manually (without running the "MAIN.m" and associated files) you may do so by opening the desired state-estimator "[name].m" file located in the "[root]/estimator/" directory, you will need to manually comment-out the function line at the top of the file, and uncomment the 3 lines within the "test code" section near the top of that file, there-by enabling the "clear" and "load" commands necessary for operation of the file in manual mode.

-    All saved data (.mat, .doc, .jpg, .fig, etc.) from the state estimator simulations are saved in the "[root]/data" directory.

-## Final Note
-    If you are not sure of what settings to use, leave as default!
-The default values are set to run as a "demo" mode, exercising most features of this toolbox.

-# References
-This toolbox uses several references, most of which are listed in the files themselves.
-However, the primary references are:
-    - J. A. Farrell, "Aided Navigation: GPS with High Rate Sensors", McGraw Hill, 2008.
-    - IS-GPS-200D.
-    - Kayton & Fried, "Aviation Navigation Systems", 1997.

 # Requirements
 This toolbox was been developed and tested in C/C++ and Matlab 8.6 64-bit on Windows 7 & 10, other versions of both Windows and Matlab may work but are not guaranteed.
 The following elements are needed in order to use this Toolbox: